 When yet another burger joint opens up, a patron must ask: “Should I bother jockeying for a seat?”
-In the case of the one month-old Brgr Stop in Coconut Creek, the answer is, “You betcha.”
+In the case of the one-month-old Brgr Stop in Coconut Creek, the answer is, “You betcha.”

 What makes this place so good?
 Let’s attack the menu.
-Divided into shakes, appetizers, soups & salads on one side and all sorts of fun between a bun on the other, chef and owner Michael Buchinski (of Bella Roma located in the same shopping center) toys with our taste buds by providing multiple opportunities for memorable bites of his take on many of our grade-school favorites.
+Divided into shakes, appetizers, soups & salads on one side, and all sorts of fun between a bun on the other, chef and owner Michael Buchinski (of Bella Roma located in the same shopping center) toys with our taste buds by providing multiple opportunities for memorable bites of his take on many of our grade-school favorites.

 Embracing my favorite season, I started with J. Wakefield’s Gourdita Pumpkin Ale (9 percent alcohol).
 This perfect fall brew’s sweet/roasted pumpkin flavor cut right through the earthy decadence of the White Truffle Makin Cheese Balls and creamy roasted garlic asiago tomato jam sauce.
 Just typing that made me want another round.
 Next, I dug into the Dirty Little Piggy.
-This horrifyingly delicious eight inch Kobe beef hotdog is bacon-wrapped and fried then topped with Black Angus chili and cheddar cheese.
-Dirty piggy indeed.
+This horrifyingly delicious eight-inch Kobe beef hotdog is bacon-wrapped and fried, then topped with Black Angus chili and cheddar cheese.
+Dirty piggy, indeed.

 Lastly, as if I hadn’t indulged enough, it was time to “Shake it up” with a Lucky Charms Cereal Milkshake and some Fried Peanut Butter Balls.
-I’ll admit, I was only able to take a sip and a smidgen of a bite, but boy was I glad I did.
-The milkshake instantly made me miss my oldest brother and nephews who I’ve appropriately nicknamed my “Cereal Killers.”
+I’ll admit, I could only take a sip and a smidgen of a bite, but boy, was I glad I did.
+The milkshake instantly made me miss my oldest brother and nephews, who I’ve appropriately nicknamed my “Cereal Killers.”
 Michael and I laughed as we discussed their shared “talent” of having the ability to easily consume roughly an entire box of cereal in one day or less – or one sitting.
 Cereal lovers would be in heaven after one sip.
 Now, about those peanut butter balls…deep fried and nestled in a puddle of Nutella and served with fruit loop milk shots.
 Need I say more?
 I ended this calorie-rich journey with a Funky Buddha Sweet Potato Casserole Strong Ale (7.9 percent alcohol) and a promise to revisit.

 Hours of Operation: